qapage/qapage.github.io/_posts/2017-08-28-Ansible-And-Windows-getting-started.md

 tags: [automation]
 ---

-#### Why do I need to work with Ansible on Windows?
+#### What is the problem we're trying to solve?
-I'll need to run some tests against a bunch of different windows machines, one each for every supported version.
+I have around 10 different supported Windows versions.
+I'll need to run some tests against each of them.
 I looked into Ansible for setting up the boxes instead of setting up each box by hand.
 This blog documents what I learn as I go through this process.
 Let me know what you think!

 #### Tools we're going to use
 The tools we are going to use to get this done are [Vagrant](https://www.vagrantup.com/) and [Ansible](http://docs.ansible.com/)